-WingSpan allows Citrus College students two options to pay their fees quickly and easily.
+Citrus College allows students two options to pay for fees quickly and easily.

-- Choose to pay online by credit card: VISA, MasterCard, Discover or American Express. - Pay in person with cash, check, money order or traveler's check.
+- Choose to pay online on WingSpan by credit card: VISA, MasterCard, Discover or American Express. - Pay in person at the Cashier's Office with cash, check, money order or traveler's check.